All Episodes

 We are seeing a pattern unfold.

-I've mentioned if the pattern holds, if the pattern holds, like China, South Korea, although I'm still not confident we get all the correct information out of China, although we do have our people on the ground there, but we're seeing some anecdotal evidence in Seattle, according to the New York Times sleazy paper that they are, home of the first known coronavirus.
+I've mentioned if the pattern holds, if the pattern holds, like China, South Korea, although I'm still not confident we get all the correct information out of China, although we do have our people on the ground there, but we're seeing some anecdotal evidence in Seattle, according to the New York Times, sleazy paper that they are, home of the first known coronavirus.

-Uh, that's where the virus claimed 37 of their first 50 victims at that one nursing home.
+That's where the virus claimed 37 of their first 50 victims at that one nursing home.

 Remember, a lot of them came from there.

-Uh, they, according to the Times, are seeing evidence that the strict containment strategies imposed in the earliest days of the outbreak are paying off, at least for now.
+They, according to the Times, are seeing evidence that the strict containment strategies imposed in the earliest days of the outbreak are paying off, at least for now.

 Deaths are not rising as fast as they are in other states.